 The account just given proves that there was scarcely any Divine ordinance, which the Rabbiis, by their traditions, rendered more fully void, and converted into "a yoke which neither our fathers nor we were able to bear," than the Sabbath law.
 On the other hand, the Gospels bring before us Christ more frequently on the Sabbath than on any other festive occasion.
 It seemed to be His special day for working the work of His Father.
 On the Sabbath He preached in the synagogues; He taught in the Temple; He healed the sick; He came to the joyous meal with which the Jews were wont to close the day.
 (Luke 14:1) Yet their opposition broke out most fiercely in proportion as He exhibited the true meaning and object of the Sabbath.
 Never did the antagonism between the spirit and the letter more clearly appear.
-And if in their worship of the letter they crushed out the spirit of the Sabbath law, we can scarcely wonder that they so overlaid with their ordinances the appointment of the Sabbatical year as well-nigh to extinguish its meaning.39 That evidently was, that the earth, and all that is upon it, belongeth to the Lord; that the eyes of all wait upon Him, that He may "give them their meat in due season;" (Psalms 104:27; 145:16) that the land of Israel was His special possession; that man liveth not by bread alone, but by every word which proceedeth from the mouth of the Lord; and that He giveth us our daily bread, so that it is vain to rise up early, to sit up late, to eat the bread of sorrow.
-(Psalms 127:2) Beyond it all, it pointed to the fact of sin and redemption: the whole creation which "groaneth and travaileth in pain together until now," waiting for and expecting that blessed Sabbath, when
+And if in their worship of the letter they crushed out the spirit of the Sabbath law, we can scarcely wonder that they so overlaid with their ordinances the appointment of the Sabbatical year as well-nigh to extinguish its meaning.^{fj39} That evidently was, that the earth, and all that is upon it, belongeth to the Lord; that the eyes of all wait upon Him, that He may "give them their meat in due season;" ("Psalm 104:27; 49596145:16) that the land of Israel was His special possession; that man liveth not by bread alone, but by every word which proceedeth from the mouth of the Lord; and that He giveth us our daily bread, so that it is 127:2) Beyond it all, it pointed to the fact of sin and redemption: the whole creation which "groaneth and travaileth in pain together until now," waiting for and expecting that blessed Sabbath, when completed, they sing, "on the other side of the flood," the song of Moses and of the Lamb: (Revelation 15:3,4)